Thorianite: Chemistry

 Thorianite and uraninite form a complete solid solution series in synthetic and natural material.
-The division between the two species is at Th:U = 1:1 with U possibly making up to 46.50% and Th ranging up to 87.88%.
-Rare earths, chiefly Ce, substitute for Th in amounts up to 8% by weight.
-Ce is probably present as Ce4+.
+The division between the two species is at Th:U = 1:1 with uranium possibly making up to 46.50% and thorium ranging up to 87.88%.
+Rare earths, chiefly cerium, substitute for thorium in amounts up to 8% by mass.
+Cerium is probably present as Ce4+.
 Complete series is known in synthetic material between CeO2 - PrO2 - ThO2 - UO2.
-Small amounts of Fe3+ and Zr also may be isomorphous with Th.
-Pb present is probably radiogenic.
+Small amounts of Fe3+ and zirconium also may be isomorphous with thorium.
+Lead present is probably radiogenic.